 This research comprises of the following three key elements

-- Froude-scale hydraulic experiments to depict effects of debris blockage on flow parameters and pier scour;
+Froude-scale hydraulic experiments to depict effects of debris blockage on flow parameters and pier scour;

-- Numerical modelling to simulate flow under masonry bridges and around bridge piers with floating debris blockage; and
+CFD modelling to simulate flow under masonry bridges and around bridge piers with floating debris blockage; and

-- Formulation of a risk-based strategy to assess the hydrodynamic effects of debris accumulation at bridges.
+Formulation of a risk-based strategy to assess the hydrodynamic effects of debris accumulation at bridges.